 This collection of Hispanic Heritage Month picture books is also great if you are looking to create a culturally diverse classroom library.
 As teachers, we know how important it is for students to see themselves in literature they read.
 It’s also important for children to be exposed to texts that have characters and storylines that do not mirror their lives.
 This supports students in developing an appreciation for differences among people.

 These Hispanic Heritage Month children’s books are great fall read alouds for the months of September and October because that is when Hispanic Heritage Month is.
 However, you can share these stories with your students any time of the school year.
 They do not explicitly mention the celebratory month.
+Check out the list of books for teaching Hispanic Heritage this month below!

 8 Hispanic Heritage Month Books